asianmack/1password-anywhere/README.md

 ####5.
 Tell your Chromebook to use the 1Password Anywhere extension####
 It's important to note that these files need to remain where they are – in the EXTENSIONS folder.
 The files in your Downloads folder **should not be moved or removed.**

-Open your Extensions page, either from the settings or by typing chrome://extensions/ in the address bar.
+* Open your Extensions page, either from the settings or by typing chrome://extensions/ in the address bar.
 On the Extensions page you need to turn on Developer mode.

-Now click the "Load unpacked extension ..." button.
+* Now click the "Load unpacked extension ..." button.

-A file browser window will open.
+* A file browser window will open.
 Browse to the **Downloads/EXTENSIONS/1Password-Anywhere/ folder and click the Open button.

-1Password Anywhere will appear at the top of the list.
+* 1Password Anywhere will appear at the top of the list.

 <img src="http://asianmack.com/github/05-1Password.png" />

-It's in the App drawer too.
+Hey look.
+It's in the App drawer too!
 You can now pin 1Password Anywhere to your launcher for easy access.

 <img src="http://asianmack.com/github/06-1Password.jpg" />